-Eid Al Fitr holidays for both sectors in the UAE will begin next week!
+Eid Al Fitr holidays for both sectors in the UAE is expected to begin in mid-April!

 Known as the “festival of breaking the fast”, Eid Al Fitr is a religious occasion marking the end of the Holy Month of Ramadan.